aljedaxi/zettel/pages/dark patterns.md

   : The system should use desaturated, muted colors, and allow users to toggle grayscale modes.

   [[Doherty Threshold]] Observance.
-  : The system’s feedback should not exceed 400ms, so as to prevent addictiveness.
+  : The system’s feedback should not exceed 400ms, so as to prevent [[addictiveness]].

   Recognition and Safety.
   : An inventory should be taken to more fully consider its impact on society.